 Yes, not all agencies live up to that promise.
 Some over-index on lingo and underdeliver on outcomes.
 But when managed properly, an external agency is one of your best assets for keeping the playbook fresh—and pushing your internal team forward.

-At its core, this whole Briefing is about evolving the playbook.
+At its core, this Briefing is about evolving the playbook—and making sure your team can run it.

 If you’re still running the same plays you ran three years ago, your results probably reflect it.